-Also in the cycle of private life, from birth to death, the Church was present, at least in the main moments: baptism, marriage and burial.
+Also, in the cycle of private life, from birth to death, the Church was present, at least in the main moments of baptism, marriage, and burial.

-In addition to a monastery that disappeared before it was completed and the location is unknown, Santar assisted to the raising of other temples, both public and private, which are still part of the heritage of this historic village
+In addition to a monastery that disappeared before it was completed, and which the location still remains unknown, Santar attended to the raising of other temples, both public and private, which are still part of the heritage of this historic village.

-This parish church has one of the oldest Portuguese patrons, S. Pedro.
+This parish church has one of the oldest Portuguese patrons, S. Peter.
 The primitive building dates back to the 12th century and was, however, deeply reformulated in the 16th century.

-From medieval times, its origin was inscribed in the broken arches - characteristic of the Gothic - a sober portal and the oculus on the main façade.
+From medieval times, its origin was inscribed in the broken arches - characteristic of Gothic architecture - a sober portal and the oculus on the main facade.

-The restructuring of the government must have taken place at the end of the sixteenth century, as it can be inferred from the inscription on one of the halls of the church "It was abbot Simão Rº 1584".
+The restructuring of the government must have taken place at the end of the 16th century, as it is inferred from the inscription on one of the walls of the church "It was abbot Simão Rº 1584".

-In 1675, the bishop of Viseu, D. João de Melo sent to Rome a list of the churches of his bishopric.
-In it it would be written: "Igreja de Assentar, invocation of St. Peter the Apostle, abbey of the ordinary presentation united to the religious of St. Mark, next to Coimbra of the Order of St. Geronimo.
+In 1675, the bishop of Viseu, D. João de Melo sent a list of the churches of his bishopric to Rome.
+In it would be written: "Igreja de Assentar, invocation of St. Peter the Apostle, abbey of the ordinary presentation united to the religious of St. Mark, next to Coimbra of the Order of St. Geronimo.
 It has a tabernacle, two side altars, invocations of Our Lady of the Rosary and St. Sebastian.
 It has an annual cure, fifteen priests, five hundred and five adults, forty-eight children, two hermits and one house of mercy”.

 By the writing of the contract signed in 1676 with the master builder from Viseu, Manuel Álvares, it is known that the chapel was to be erected "inside the church of São Pedro de Assantar, towards the northern part, opposite the back door" and in everything similar to the one that existed in the cloisters of the Cathedral of Viseu dedicated to Saint Anthony.

-The Lisbon saint would also end up having his chapel in the main Church of Santar.
-Located to the right side, it preserves a baroque altarpiece probably executed around 1680.
-In the centre, an image of the thaumaturge, is surronded by an arched frame of gilded carving around which can be seen painted boards, delimited by friezes of ornate carving, that evoke the miracles of the saint: Preaching to the Fish and the Rescue of the Father (right); Reconstitution of the butchered Leg and the Gift of Bilocation (left).
+The Lisbon saint would also end up having his chapel in the Parish Church of Santar.
+Located to the right, a baroque altarpiece probably executed around 1680.
+In the centre, an image of the thaumaturge, surrounded by an arched frame of gilded carved wood around painted boards, delimited by friezes of ornate carving can be seen.
+They evoke the miracles of the saint: Preaching to the Fish and the Rescue of the Father (right); Reconstitution of the butchered Leg and the Gift of Bilocation (left).

-From the so-called national baroque (second half of the seventeenth century) is also the altarpiece of the main chapel.
-It is one of the most beautiful examples of this period in the municipality of Nelas. É provável que tenha sido executado na viragem para o século XVIII.
-It is likely to have been executed at the turn of the eighteenth century.
-Later, it would have been added, at a height, when the vault of the roof was covered with thirty-five coffins in which the Apostles and other figures of the Church are portrayed.
+From the so-called national baroque (second half of the 17th century) stands also the altarpiece of the main chapel.
+It is one of the most beautiful examples of this period in the municipality of Nelas.
+It is likely to have been executed at the turn of the 18th century.
+Later, it would have been added when the vault of the roof was covered with thirty-five coffins in which the Apostles and other figures of the Church are portrayed.

-From the Johannine baroque, a little later than the so called national one, are the collateral altars and the lining, in carving from the chancel arch.
-In the altar to the right, a special mention to an image of the eighteenth century of St. Sebastian in polychrome wood.
+From the Johannine baroque, a little later than the so called national one, are the collateral altars and the lining, in gilded carved wood from the chancel arch.
+In the altar to the right, a special mention to an image of the 18th century of St. Sebastian in polychrome wood.

-From the seventeenth-century restructuring of the church, is also the faceted stone pulpit built on a conical shell.
+From the 17th century restructuring of the church, is also the faceted stone pulpit built on a conical shell.

-From the beginning, rural communities have intertwined their lives with the cult of the sacred.
-Thus, from the beginnings of nationality, the Portuguese territory, both north and south, has been punctuated by churches and hermitages.
+From the beginning, rural communities have attached their lives with the cult of the sacred.
+Thus, from the beginnings of nationality, the Portuguese territory both north and south has been punctuated by churches and hermitages.
 It was in these places and in the religiosity that, over the centuries, the rural people sought consolation against the harshness of life and against a Nature that gave bread but also hunger.
-It is not by chance, that even today, in some regions, that Santar is one of the examples, agricultural cycles go hand in hand with religious festivities.
+It is not by chance, that even today, in some regions, Santar is one of the examples, agricultural cycles go hand in hand with religious festivities.

 In order to ensure its future and its proper functioning, he bound it to a perpetual legacy.
-However, the extinction of the majorats, in May 1863, would eliminate the "bond" that had not permitted the alienation or sharing of "linked" properties.
+However, the extinction of the morgados in May 1863, would eliminate the bond that had forbidden the alienation or sharing of "linked" properties.

 For posterity, the name of its benefactor, "DOM LOPO DA CUNHA HAD THIS CHURCH BUILD IN THE YEAR 1637," would be engraved on the lintel of the church portal.

-Three years after the beginning of construction, Portugal revolted against the Spanish occupation.
-A palace coup deposed the vice-queen, the Duchess of Mantua, dismissed Miguel de Vasconcelos and elevated to the throne the Duke of Bragança, that was designated D. João IV It was the beginning of the dynasty of Bragança and the last one that Portugal would know.
+Three years after the beginning of its construction, Portugal revolted against the Spanish occupation.
+A palace coup deposed the vice-queen, the Duchess of Mantua, dismissed Miguel de Vasconcelos and elevated to the throne the Duke of Bragança, who was called D. João IV.
+It was the beginning of the dynasty of Bragança and the last one that Portugal would know.

 The recovery of independence would not be peaceful and the war with Castile would last twenty-seven years.
 D. Lopo da Cunha would remain faithful to the Spanish king, leading a conspiracy against the new monarch.
 He would pay a high price for betraying the national cause.
 Forced to flee to Spain he would be dispossessed of all his lands and possessions in Portugal, disappearing his imposing house in Santar from which only the ruins were left.